Back EMF Suppression

 - Cause loss of data

 EMF is an acronym for Electro-Motive Force.
 The term is slightly misleading as EMF is not, in fact, a force.
 It’s the voltage produced by the interaction of current in the coil of the electromagnet its magnetic field, when one, or both, is changing.
-In particular, a large “Back EMF” will be generated, by the collapsing magnetic field, when the supply to an electromagnet is switched off.
 The disconnected electromagnet acts like a current source; building whatever voltage is necessary to keep the original current flowing.